How does being an Honors student benefit my experience at the University of Kentucky?

-Besides the multitude of opportunities available through the Honors Program itself, the program also acts as a pathway to other organizations throughout campus.
+Besides the multitude of opportunities available through the Lewis Honors College itself, the college also acts as a pathway to other organizations throughout campus.
 In this way, Honors provides you with improved writing and communication abilities, a like-minded cohort, and new and challenging ways of thinking while at the same time providing you with a direct line to campus resources that allow you to best benefit from these newfound skills.
-Honors is one gateway into exploring the prestigious Programs of Excellence here at UK.
+The Lewis Honors College is one gateway into exploring the prestigious Programs of Excellence here at UK.
 Students can begin to inspire progressive reform and innovation in teaching, learning, and curriculum development through the Chellgren Center.
 They can embrace varied paths of knowledge, and integrate creative work with traditional academic learning through participation in the Gaines Fellowship Program.
 Our students are encouraged to reach out to the Office of Undergraduate Research in order to seek further support to achieve their research goals as well as utilize the Office of Nationally Competitive Awards to seek assistance in applying for external scholarships.

 Upon entering into your undergraduate career, you have the capability to greatly improve the ways in which you frame arguments and articulate your opinions.
-The Honors Program at UK was created in order to nurture and develop those capabilities.
+The Lewis Honors College at UK was created in order to nurture and develop those capabilities.
 We offer seminar style classes of approximately 15-20 students that provoke stimulating discussion under the guidance of a full-time faculty member.
 Additionally, we offer Honors versions of class offerings such as chemistry, history, and calculus.
 Honors students also complete Honors experiences, which are intended to extend a student’s opportunities, stretch his/her capabilities and develop new ways of thinking and problem solving.
 Most students opt to pursue Education Abroad opportunities, explore service learning, and/or delve into undergraduate research.
 The flexibility of the curriculum is ideal for students who are developing new interests, and eager to explore new challenges.

 How can I take advantage of relationships with my peers and faculty outside of my Honors classes?

-Interaction with faculty members is one of the Honors Program’s highest priorities as we recognize that these relationships often lead to mentorships, internships and considerable guidance in making decisions such as which graduate school to attend.
+Interaction with faculty members is one of the Lewis Honors Colleges highest priorities as we recognize that these relationships often lead to mentorships, internships and considerable guidance in making decisions such as which graduate school to attend.
 We offer opportunities such as NanoTED talks, faculty-led film screenings, and our Journal Journey Program, along with a variety of events that change with every new semester.
 Peer-to-peer interaction is strengthened through the variety of events Honors creates each semester.
 These events range from a lecture by the Curator of Islamic Art from the Metropolitan Museum of Art, all the way to a Harry Potter-themed week with numerous events including a Yule Ball and a potions class led by one of our very own chemistry professors.
 Service projects, field trips, and special occasion celebrations are regularly offered, and pursued by our students.

 How can I be a competitive candidate, and demonstrate my enthusiasm for the Program to the Admissions Committee?